Skip to main content

 It’s a chilly day in early January.
 A cold winter snap whispers its solemn sound through the nearby trees.
 The mounds of snow piled up throughout, tells us the local ski bums in our funky mountain towns – will be enjoy the big powder dump that blasted our mountains.

 When BIG storms roll through the mountains, the anticipation for the “powder day” ahead reverberates across the whole region.
 And, we see it in our social media feeds, too!
 We hear it in the supermarkets.
 We feel it in the air.
-From Revelstoke to Fernie, RED Mountain to Kicking Horse, when the snowfall start to stack up overnight, our towns shut down the next morning to get a few runs in the DEEP fresh, dry, blower powder.
+From Revelstoke to Fernie, RED Mountain to Kicking Horse, Whitewater to Panorama – when the snowfall start to stack up overnight, our towns shut down the next morning to get a few runs in the DEEP fresh, dry, blower powder.

 Photo courtesy of Panorama Mountain Resort